qms95/nlp-processor/notes.md

 Ideas for the future:

-Pick one or two lines of the haiku from actu
+Pick one or two lines of the haiku from actual haiku